MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Then open the desktop editor again, and go to the world Validate that the world folder has been created again And last, if needed, bring back the files that you copied with the first step

+I found a workaround to know what entity the editor is referring to when they use their id (100006) instead of the name in the errors.
+With new Entity(theID) and then getting its name or position

 # Glossary